Gretl Braun

 Braun married SS-Gruppenführer Hermann Fegelein, a liaison officer on Hitler's staff, on 3 June 1944.
-In the closing days of World War II, Fegelein was shot for desertion.
+In the closing days of World War II, Fegelein was shot for desertion in the Reich Chancellery garden, two days before Hitler and Eva committed suicide in the Führerbunker.
 Despite Gretl's ties to the Nazi regime, she managed to survive the war nearly completely unscathed.
 She changed her name, remarried, and lived a quiet life until her death in 1987.